How Turning Point Brands Decoded Their Fastest-Growing Product

 Eric's first move was running a deep consumer study through User Intuition to understand the ALP success story from the consumer's perspective — not through surveys or focus groups, but through extended AI-moderated conversations that probed 5–7 levels deep into purchase motivation.

 Study 1: Decoding ALP's appeal.
 Within 48 hours, Eric's team had 30+ minute conversations with over 100 nicotine pouch consumers who had tried ALP.
-The AI moderator — trained on McKinsey's laddering methodology — didn't just ask "what do you like about ALP?"
-It probed into the emotional and functional layers beneath the surface: what triggered the first purchase, what drove the second, what made them recommend it (or not) to friends, and how ALP fit into their broader relationship with nicotine products.
+The AI moderator — trained on structured laddering methodology — didn't just ask "what do you like about ALP?"
+It probed into the emotional and functional layers beneath the surface.

 Study 2: Competitive positioning validation.
 The same week, a second study explored how consumers perceived ALP relative to competitors in the space.
-Instead of relying on brand tracking surveys that measure awareness and favorability in isolation, the conversations revealed the actual decision architecture — what consumers were comparing, what mattered in which moments, and where ALP's positioning had gaps.
+Instead of relying on brand tracking surveys, the conversations revealed the actual decision architecture — what made ALP feel differentiated at the point of choice, and where competing brands were making their positioning plays.

 The compounding effect was the real unlock.
-Every study fed into User Intuition's Intelligence Hub — creating a searchable, queryable knowledge base of consumer voice that anyone on the commercial team could access.
-A brand manager could ask "what do consumers say about wintergreen flavor intensity?" and get answers drawn from hundreds of real conversations, not a single data point in a quarterly report.
+Every study fed into User Intuition's Intelligence Hub — creating a searchable, queryable knowledge base of consumer voice that anyone on the commercial team could access and act on directly.

 Research cycles dropped from 6–8 weeks per study to under 72 hours — roughly 95% faster.
 Cost per study fell from $15K–27K to approximately $1,000 for 20 deep interviews, a 93% savings that turned qualitative research from a quarterly budget event into a continuous capability.

 Interview depth tripled.
-10–15 minute panel surveys gave way to 30+ minute moderated conversations with 5–7 levels of probing — the kind of depth that reveals why consumers behave the way they do, not just what they do.
+10–15 minute panel surveys gave way to 30+ minute moderated conversations with 5–7 levels of probing — the kind of depth that reveals why consumers behave the way they do.
 Consumer voices per quarter jumped from 50–100 via annual trackers to 200–300+ through continuous studies, delivering 3–4x more signal into every product and positioning decision.

 Access to insights shifted from research-team-only reports to the entire commercial organization via the Intelligence Hub — fully democratized.
-And the time from insight to product decision compressed from weeks or months to days, giving Turning Point Brands the ability to move at the speed of the market it's competing in.
+And the time from insight to commercial action compressed from weeks or months to days.